sz19999/sz19999/README.md

-- Hey, I’m Sean.
+Hey, I’m Sean. <br/>
-- I’m an Electrical Engineering undergrad student.
+I’m an Electrical Engineering undergrad student.
-- Interested in how things work, constantly looking for something new to learn and create.
+<br/><br/>
+<em> "The important thing is not to stop questioning.
+Curiosity has its own reason for existing." - Albert Einstein </em>

 <!---